RC Airplane Controls

 Pushing the left stick forward will increase the speed of the engine or motor.
 This will increase the thrust.
 Pulling the stick backwards will decrease the speed of the engine.
 This will decrease the thrust.

-If your airplane has an engine then moving the left stick forward or backwards moves a servo which is connected to the engine's carburetor.
+If your airplane has an engine then moving the left stick forward or backwards moves a servo that is connected to the engine's carburetor.

 Flaps